Hawick: Confectionery

-Community facilities
+Education and services

 Hawick Library is a Carnegie funded library that opened in 1904.

-Teviotdale Leisure Centre is the local public fitness centre, with a gym and swimming pool.
+Teviotdale Leisure Centre is the local public fitness centre, with a gym, children's soft-play area and swimming pool.
 The previous public baths, now disused were built in 1913 on Commercial Road and closed in the 1980s.

 The Borders Textile Towerhouse is a local museum focusing on the history of textiles in Hawick and the Borders area.
 Examples of temporary exhibitions held include an exhibit on fashion designer Bernat Klein and a history of shops in the town.
-The museum occupies a restored heritage building, formerly a hotel and inn which incorporates Drumlanrig Tower, a 16th century fortified tower.
+The museum occupies a restored heritage building, formerly a hotel and inn which incorporates Drumlanrig Tower, a 16th-century fortified tower.

 Wilton Lodge Park is a large public park in the south-west of the town.
 The park is home to Hawick Museum, a public museum focusing on art and local history.
 The museum includes local artwork, some of which was produced by members of Hawick Art Club.

 The Borders Abbeys Way passes through Hawick.
 A statue of the popular rugby commentator Bill McLaren (1923–2010) is in Wilton Lodge Park, to the west of the town centre.
 In October 2021, the local council began construction of a new £2m footbridge to link local communities, as part of a broader improvements in the town to create an improved travel network in Hawick, alongside a new flood protection scheme.

-Hospital

 Hawick Community Hospital is the local hospital for the area, itself replacing Hawick Cottage Hospital in 2005.

-Education

 Hawick High School is a non-denominational secondary school in the town.
 In September 2021, it was announced that a new circa £49 million will be built to replace the current school on its existing site by 2027.
+Hawick High School is part of the Hawick cluster of schools including Burnfoot Community School, Denholm Primary School (in the Village of Denholm), Drumlanrig St Cuthberts Primary School, Newcastleton Primary School (in the village of Newcastleton), Stirches Primary School, Trinity Primary School and Wilton Primary School.